Looking for fun and simple science activities for your middle school students?

 Science Activities for Middle School Students

-My kids have other ideas for the book, however.
-They have already taken the book on several occasions to read and try some activities on their own.
+Although we’re working through the chapters together, the kids have already taken the book on several occasions to read and try some activities on their own.
 They said they wanted me to let everyone to know this is a great book to review concepts they haven’t “practiced” in a while.
 They said it also helped to simplify and clarify some topics they were confused about.

 As you can see, we believe Air Is Not Oxygen is a good book to have on hand to supplement middle school course work and to add some interesting science review for your family.